royratcliffe/OCCukes/README.md

 	PATH=$PATH:$HOME/.rvm/bin
 	rvm 1.9.3 do cucumber "$SRCROOT/features" --format html --out "$OBJROOT/features.html"

+It sets up the PATH variable so that the shell can find RVM; Xcode resets the PATH when shelling out.
+It then launches Cucumber using RVM with Ruby 1.9.3;
-This assumes you have already installed Cucumber in the Ruby 1.9.3 RVM; adjust according to your local environment and personal preferences.
+this looks for the latest 1.9.3-version of Ruby installed, but quietly fails if the latest version is __not__ installed.
+Success assumes you have already installed Cucumber in the Ruby 1.9.3 RVM; adjust according to your local environment and personal preferences.
+Use `gem install cucumber dnssd` within the selected Ruby version to install Cucumber and its dependencies.

 ### Test scheme post-action